HarryXiong24/HarryXiong24.github.io/src/en/about-me/intro.md

 ### 🤟 Briefly Intro

-I am a coder with strong interests in software development, especially in the field of Web applications development and implementation.
+I am a coder with a strong interest in software development, especially in the field of Web applications development and implementation.
 I have a good foundation in Typescript and JavaScript.
 And I used to work at Bytedance and Tencent as a Web Frontend Engineer.
 In addition, I am not a boy who only gets addicted to coding.
 I have a lot of hobbies and I believe that enjoying our lives is one of the happiest things in the world!

 ### 🌟 Motto